 Why Brides Wear Kalire

-Kalire are believed to bring wealth and prosperity to the bride and her new phase of life.
-The maternal uncles and aunts bring the kaliras and tie them to the bride's wrists in a special Choora ceremony.
+Kalires are believed to bring wealth and prosperity to the bride and her new phase of life.
+The maternal uncles and aunts bring the kalires and tie them to the bride's wrists in a special Chura ceremony.
 These strands signify goodwill, blessings and luck, which the proverbial 'Lakshmi' would carry into her new household.
 They are nostalgic tokens from the loved ones who put them on the bride - her uncles, aunts, brothers, sisters and cousins.

 When Do You Don Your Kalire

-On the day of the wedding, often in tandem with the Haldi ceremony, is a tear-stained Chura Ceremony.
-It becomes an emotional realization, that the adorable child has grown up and would be moving on to her new home, that very day.
-And the extended family acknowledge this with the donning of the Chura and Kalire.
+On the day of the wedding, often in tandem with the Haldi ceremony, is a tear-stained Chura ceremony.
+It becomes an emotional realisation, that the adorable child has grown up and would be moving on to her new home, that very day.
+And the extended family acknowledge this with the donning of the Chura and kalire.